VirginiaMajuelos/list-restaurants/README.md

 ## Description

-Restaurant App it is a website about restaurant.
-You can find a list the restaurants in the city, create, edit and delete (CRUD) with API REST in Mongo DB.
+This is my first web-app with NEXT JS in mobile first.

-This is my first web-app with NEXT JS in mobile first
+Restaurant App it is a website about restaurants list.
+You can find a list the restaurants in the city,read details, create a new restaurant, edit and delete (CRUD) with API REST in Mongo DB.

 Try demo: ...